AaronErhardt/AaronErhardt.github.io/relm4-book/src/reusable_components.md

 {{#include ../listings/alert.rs:msg }}
 ```

-The `ComponentUpdate` trait would usually expect the parent component as a generic parameter.
+The `ComponentUpdate` trait would usually expect the parent component as a generic type.
 We don’t know the parent component yet, so we add trait bounds to a new generic type.

 ```rust,no_run,noplayground
 {{#include ../listings/alert.rs:component_update_start }}